 4. Tooth Brushing and Mouth Rinses

-Brushing your dog’s teeth, especially from a young age, is the best preventive measure for dental disease.
+Brushing your dog’s teeth, particularly from a young age, is the gold standard of home care.
 Use dog-specific toothpaste and soft brushes.
 Antibacterial mouth rinses are also recommended to reduce bacteria that cause bad breath and periodontal disease.

 5. Plaque Off and Water Additives